-One might observe mild to severe cramps and mild back pain in certain situations.
+A woman may experience mild to severe cramps and mild back pain in certain situations.

-6. How common is a Miscarriage?
+6. How Common is a Miscarriage?

 Early Symptoms of Miscarriage

 A miscarriage in the early weeks can often be mistaken for being a late or normal period.
-In such cases, the woman shows symptoms common to that of a period such as spotting or bleeding, backaches and mild cramps.
+In such cases, the woman shows symptoms common to that of a period such as spotting or bleeding, back pain and mild cramps.
 These symptoms can soon progress to a full-fledged period bleed, accompanied by severe cramps and blood clots.
 If you are well into your pregnancy cycle, you may also go into a phase of early labour.
 Bleeding or having uncertain pains during any stage of your pregnancy is alarming and should be checked with a general physician as soon as possible.

 In some cases of miscarriage in pregnancy, the woman may not experience any pain or bleeding and may completely be oblivious to the fact that she has experienced a foetal loss.
 It is only during a routine scan that the foetal loss is acknowledged.
 This is called a silent miscarriage or a missed miscarriage.

-Causes of an Early Pregnancy Loss?
+Causes of an Early Pregnancy Loss